Skip to content

 Verdict

-Subagents and hooks are the two Claude Code features that move the product from “useful chat assistant” to “controllable engineering tool.”
+Subagents and hooks are the two features that move Claude Code from "useful chat assistant" to "controllable engineering tool."
+Do not deploy all seven at once.
 Start with one Explorer subagent and a branch-protect hook.
 Add the Tester subagent and the lint-on-write hook in week two.
-Add Planner and Reviewer when your tasks consistently span multiple files.
-The cost-cap hook is the cheapest insurance you can put in place.
+Bring in Planner and Reviewer once your tasks consistently span multiple files.
+The cost-cap hook is the cheapest insurance on this list, so add it early regardless.

 For more on Claude Code's broader role in our workflow, see our Claude Code vs Cursor head-to-head.